jonbro/tdm-manual/README.md

 - when attached to usb power, there is a tendency to have noise on the audio output
 - the lfo speed is inverted (low end is fast, high end is slow)
 - the vol target in the envelopes & lfo doesn't work.
+- occasionally the parameter lock setting will get stuck on the display, rather than displaying the unlocked parameter.
+This does not affect setting the parameter or setting locks.